Rajesh295-dev/E-commerce-Backend/README.md

 ## Feature List:
 - Node.js - Used for package managment and to execute JavaScript code to build command line tool for server-side scripting.

-- MySql - Used to store all the added, updated, and modified data through prompts within the application.
+- MySql - Used to store all the added, updated, and modified data within the application.